Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Operations/State.md

 Scripts in Profinity have a lifecycle where they will run and then stop.
 Sometimes it is necessary to share information between invocations of Scripts or to share information between different scripts.
 Profinity provides a state management mechanism to enable this.

 This documentation provides a comprehensive guide to using the Profinity State for managing script state in Profinity applications.
-It covers all major functionality, including state storage, retrieval, and thread-safe operations, with examples in C#, Python, and JavaScript.
+It covers all major functionality, including state storage, retrieval, and thread-safe operations, with examples in C# and Python.

 Profinity provides two distinct ways to manage state in scripts: